Jbleezy/BO1-Reimagined/README.md

 ### Equipment

 #### Lethal Grenades
-* Now cannot be thrown faster than intended when throwing a grenade right after after throwing one
+* Cannot be thrown faster than intended when throwing a grenade right after after throwing one
 * Increased impact damage from 15 to 30
 * Impact damage now does not get decreased after damaging other enemies